 The following criteria are to be used for the determination of the independence of the members of the Board of Directors:

-A Director is not considered as independent if he/she or his/her spouse has been a Senior Manager of the Bank or the Group, or his/her spouse has been a member of the Board of Directors of the Bank or the Group at anytime during the past five years.
+A Director is not considered as independent if he/she or his/her spouse has been an employee of the Bank or the Group, or his/her spouse has been a member of the Board of Directors of the Bank or the Group at anytime during the past five years.

 A Director is not considered as independent if he/she is or has been during the past 12 months, an executive managing Director or executive member of the Board of Directors of a directly or indirectly associated or subsidiary company.